EmpWorks/ContraV2.1/PCB/README.md

 # ContraV2.1
+Originally created by ai03
 Extremely low cost ortholinear keyboard
 ### Disclaimer
-This board is a modified contra pcb While the schematic, basic layout, pinout (of course) etc is essentially the same, it supports optional USB-C for easy connectivity.
+This board is a modified contra pcb  by ai03 While the schematic, basic layout, pinout (of course) etc is essentially the same, it supports optional USB-C for easy connectivity.

 ### Features
 - 2U or split space.